IDMNYU/audiolab/docs/synths.md

 ![Serge Modular System in use](./img/serge_patched.jpg "Serge Modular System in use")

-[Serge synthesizers](https://en.wikipedia.org/wiki/Serge_synthesizer) are analog modular synthesizers that incorporate the synthesizer designs of [Serge Tcherepnin](https://en.wikipedia.org/wiki/Serge_Tcherepnin).
+[Serge synthesizers](https://en.wikipedia.org/wiki/Serge_synthesizer) are analog modular synthesizers that incorporate the  designs of [Serge Tcherepnin](https://en.wikipedia.org/wiki/Serge_Tcherepnin).
 Tcherepnin, while working at CalArts in the 1970s, developed his line of modular synthesizers after meeting with [Don Buchla](https://en.wikipedia.org/wiki/Don_Buchla) and working with composer [Morton Subotnick](https://en.wikipedia.org/wiki/Morton_Subotnick).
 His designs found commercial success as a low-cost alternative to other modular synthesis systems available at the time.
 His company (Serge Modular Music Systems) sold synthesizers under the **Serge** name until 1986.
 After that, Tcherepnin licensed his designs *non-exclusively* to a number of manufacturers, such as Sound Transform Systems in the USA, Elby Designs in Australia, Random Source in Germany, the Human Comparator in Sweden, and Loudest Warning in the UK.
-In addition, a number of synthesizer designers, such as Bugbrand, Modcan, Ciat-Lonbarde, and Kilpatrick Audio, continue to develop new modules using a Serge-inspired or Serge-compatible format.
+In addition, a number of synthesizer designers, such as Bugbrand, Modcan, Ciat-Lonbarde, and Kilpatrick Audio, continue to develop new synths using a Serge-inspired or Serge-compatible format.

 ### What makes a Serge a Serge?